Patching Tips for Parents

 WHEN IS PATCHING IS RECOMMENDED?

-Patching is recommended when children are diagnosed with amblyopia or lazy eye.
-It works by occluding (covering) the eye that has normal vision so that the vision in the amblyopic eye (poorer seeing eye) can improve.
-Think of it as covering the strong eye to exercise the weak eye.
+Patching is recommended when children have amblyopia, also called lazy eye.
+Patching works by covering the eye with normal vision so the weaker eye (the one with poorer vision) can get stronger.
+You can think of it as covering the strong eye to help the weak eye get better.

 WHAT KIND OF PATCH SHOULD BE USED?